-Figure 23.
+Figure 24.
 Gullies with the highest potential for sediment production in the Lower Butano and Tributary 1 subwatersheds.
 Gullies shown are those that 1) show some activity, 2) are hydrologically connected and 3) wider than 15 feet.

-CONCLUSIONS AND RECOMMENDATIONS
+CONCLUSIONS (UPDATED) AND RECOMMENDATIONS

 This evaluation of gullies suggests that areas in the lower PBW that are likely to develop gully erosion due to site characteristics and/or past land uses already experience gullying, and that many of the gullies in these areas may have reached their peak size and are beginning to stabilize.

-Relatively low storm activity in recent years may have allowed for this gully stabilization to progress, and an uptick in storm activity could reactivate stabilized gullies or create new ones.
-The heavy precipitation winter of 2016/2017 could not be captured in this analysis, but observations suggest that active gullying increased, in both expansion of existing gullies and formation of new ones in areas where gullying has occurred in the past.
-Given the episodic nature of gully erosion and these observations, efforts will be made to amend this study with analysis of gullies in the 2017 aerial photos once these become available.
+The heavy precipitation winter of 2016-2017 could not be captured in the original study, but observations had suggested that active gullying increased, in both expansion of existing gullies and formation of new ones in areas where gullying has occurred in the past.
+Given the episodic nature of gully erosion and these observations, the study was updated with analysis of post-2016-2017 winter imagery to understand if relatively low storm activity leading up to the original study allowed for the gully stabilization to progress, and if an uptick in storm activity could reactivate stabilized gullies or create new ones.
+Recognizing the limitations of the updated analysis, the overall conclusion is that the trend towards gully stabilization continued despite the heavy precipitation of the 2016-2017 winter.
+The impacts of a much larger storm season (e.g., El Nino driven) on gully reactivation and stabilization remain to be seen.

 Specific decisions about whether to address any particular gully will involve further assessment, including site visits and evaluation of the full project to understand potential effectiveness and impacts of treatments as well as costs for implementation and ongoing maintenance.
-Where possible, treating, or containing sediment delivery from the active, large gullies that are hydrologically connected will achieve important reductions in sediment delivery to creeks in the lower PBW. big treatments aren't effective at stopping gully erosion but can be effective at slowing it
+Where possible, treating, or containing sediment delivery from the active, large gullies that are hydrologically connected will achieve important reductions in sediment delivery to creeks in the lower PBW.